rguseinov/revmass-uprisings-regchange-replication/README.md

-# revmass-uprisings-regchange-replication
+In this repository one can find replication materials for the Bachelor Thesis "From Dictatorship to Democracy?
+The Influence of Revolutionary Mass Uprisings on Regime Change: a Cross–Country Perspective".

-Replication materials for the Bachelor Thesis "From Dictatorship to Democracy?
-The Influence of Revolutionary Mass Uprisings on Regime Change: a Cross–Country Perspective"
+The analysis is performed using R version 4.5.0 on MacOS